sponug/sponug.github.io/_posts/2024-12-27-On-Strangler-Fig.md

 - Zero Downtime: No need for a “big bang” release.
 - Incremental Risk Management: Roll back or forward easily.
 - Modernization Without Disruption: Business operations continue uninterrupted.
+### No Free Lunches <a name="lunch"></a>

+While the strangler fig pattern is a great strategy for migrating APIs with minimal risk, it does come with some downsides and challenges to consider:

+1. Increased Complexity in Maintenance
+During the migration process, you’ll have both the old and new APIs running in parallel.
+This can increase the complexity of managing both systems at the same time.
+You’ll need to ensure that the proxy layer or API gateway handles routing correctly, and debugging can be more challenging when there are two versions of an API working simultaneously.

+2. Potential for Inconsistent Behavior
+As you gradually migrate endpoints, there’s a risk of having different behavior between the old and new API versions.
+This can confuse developers or consumers of the API, especially if there are inconsistencies in how errors are handled or how certain features are implemented.
+It’s crucial to ensure that both versions adhere to similar standards, but that can be harder to maintain over time.

+3. Increased Latency and Overhead
+Routing traffic through an API gateway adds an extra layer between the client and the server.
+While this is necessary for switching between the old and new systems, it can add some latency.
+Additionally, handling versioning and routing logic may lead to slight overhead in processing requests, especially if there are many endpoints to manage.

+4. Risk of Feature Gaps or Duplication
+If the migration isn’t well-planned, there might be gaps in functionality between the old and new APIs.
+For example, some features might not be fully migrated, or some edge cases might not have been accounted for in the new version.
+Additionally, you might end up duplicating work, where both the old and new systems need updates or bug fixes during the migration period.

+5. Longer Migration Timeline
+The gradual nature of the strangler fig pattern means that migration can take time—often much longer than a big-bang approach.
+If you have a large API with many endpoints, it can take months or even years to fully replace the old system.
+This might delay the benefits of the new system or cause friction if business needs demand faster results.

+6. Resource Drain
+Because you're running two systems in parallel, you need to allocate additional resources—both human and computational—to support both the old and new API during the transition.
+This can increase costs and require more ongoing attention from your development and operations teams.

+7. Testing and Version Compatibility
+When migrating incrementally, testing can be more complicated.
+You’ll need to test both versions of the API, ensure compatibility with consumers, and validate that the proxy layer is routing correctly.
+This can lead to longer testing cycles, especially when dependencies across different parts of the system aren’t clear.

+8. Technical Debt
+During migration, the old system is often left in a "zombie" state—still functional but not actively maintained.
+Over time, this can accumulate technical debt, especially if the legacy system requires bug fixes or updates to work with the new version.
+You might find yourself spending time patching the old system while also investing in the new one.

+Despite these downsides, the strangler fig pattern is a useful, low-risk strategy, especially when you're dealing with complex systems where a full migration would be too risky or disruptive.
+However, it’s important to weigh these trade-offs and ensure that you have the resources and time to handle them effectively.

 ## Another paragraph <a name="paragraph2"></a>